-- How much does it cost to add a teenager to your car insurance policy?
+- How much does adding a teenager to your car insurance policy cost?

 - Does adding a male teen driver cost more than a female?